semaphoreci/book-monorepo-cicd/chapters/04-continuous-integration-demo.md

 ### 3.2.1 Billing service

-You have to modify the job a bit before it works:
+Next, modify the starter template job in two places:

 1. The app has been tested on Go version 1.14+.
 So, add this line to the beginning of the job `sem-version go 1.14`.
-2. The code is located in the `services/billing` folder, add `cd services/billing` after `checkout`.
+2. Since the code is located in the `services/billing` folder, add `cd services/billing` after `checkout`.

 The full job should look like this: